TRAVEL TIPS

 Make sure it is up-to-date

-Keep 2 copies with you (not with original) & leave one at home
+Keep a copy with you (not with original) & leave one at home

 Visas